-Endodontics is a special branch of dentistry that focuses on diagnosis and treatment of problems that occur inside of the tooth.
+Endodontics is a special branch of dentistry that focuses on the diagnosis and treatment of problems that occur inside the tooth.
 It deals with the problems of the dental pulp and tissues surrounding the roots of a tooth.
 The pulp is located at the center of the tooth and contains a collection of blood vessels and nerves.

 Endodontic treatment is also called root canal treatment or therapy.
 Root Canal Therapy (RCT) is a procedure in which the infected pulp or tissue is removed and the root canal is thoroughly cleaned and sealed.

 Endodontic treatment is required when an infection travels inside the tooth and reaches the dental pulp and root.
-Infection occurs due to trauma to the tooth, deep decay, cracks, and chips, or repeated dental procedures.
+Infections occur due to trauma to the tooth, deep decay, cracks, and chips, or repeated dental procedures.
 The pulp infection leads to the injury of nerves that are located in the hollow canal of the root.
 If this pulp infection is left untreated, it can lead to the formation of an abscess that can result in the loss of bone in the jaw.